eins78/Bachelor/Manual/3-1-Markdown.md

 Images can be inserted anywhere in the text.
 The syntax for images is the same as links, but with a **`!`** *(exclamation mark)* character preceding the anchor.
 Also see: **figure**.

-- Yext inside the anchor is used as the image description
+- Text inside the anchor is used as the image description
-- Yhe target denotes the path to the image
+- He target denotes the path to the image
 - Images can have the following formats: 'JPG', 'GIF, 'PNG'
 - The description will only be visible if the image is a *figure*